palkan/logidze/README.md

 # Revert record to the previous state (and stores this state in DB)
 post.undo!

-# You can now user redo! to return back
+# You can now user redo! to revert back
 post.redo!

-# More generally you can revert record to arbirtary version
+# More generally you can revert record to arbitrary version
 post.switch_to!(2)
 ```

-If you update record after `#undo!` or `#switch_to!`, you lose all "future" versions and `#redo!` is no longer possible.
+If you update record after `#undo!` or `#switch_to!` you lose all "future" versions and `#redo!` is no longer possible.

 ## Disable logging temporary